golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.md

 ### Certificates

-_App author's certificate_ gets send in a request together with a _Computation Payload Manifest_ and its signature.
-Certificate is used to verify signature.
-In order to verify signature _Provider_ first needs to verify incoming _App author's certificate_.
-To do so it has to have certificate used to sign _App author's certificate_ [imported](#3-importing-application-authors-certificates) into its keystore (together with every intermediate certificate in the chain).
+_App author's certificate_ gets sent in a demand together with a _Computation Payload Manifest_ and its signature.
+The certificate is used to verify the signature.
+In order to verify the signature, a _Provider_ first needs to verify the incoming _App author's certificate_.
+To do so, it has to have a certificate that's used to sign the _App author's certificate_ [imported](#3-importing-application-authors-certificates) into its keystore (together with every intermediate certificate in the chain).

 #### Manifest signature

-Signature allows _Provider_ to verify content of incoming _Computation Payload Manifest_.
+Signature allows a _Provider_ to verify the content of an incoming _Computation Payload Manifest_.

-It can be generated using `openssl` tool and a private key related to _App author's certificate_ signed by some trusted by _Providers_ certificate.
+It can be generated using the `openssl` tool and a private key related to _App author's certificate_ signed by a certificate that's trusted by _Providers_.

-Signature needs to be generated from content of the _Computation Payload Manifest_ encoded in `base64`:
+A signature needs to be generated from the content of the _Computation Payload Manifest_ encoded in `base64`:

 ```sh
 openssl dgst -sha256 -sign author.key -out manifest.json.base64.sign.sha256 manifest.json.base64